mineur/instagram-parser/docs/setup.md

 <img src="img/query-hash.png" alt="Instagram xhr queries" width="500">

 ## You're done!
-Now you can go back with your query ID: [home readme](../README.md)
+Now you can go back with your query hash: [home readme](../README.md)

 > Attention!
 Query hashes may change depending on the endpoint your
 > are fetching.
 For example, `userMediaParser` endpoint may need a